Sietoyo/Customer-Churn-Analysis/README.md

 While EDA wasn’t the main focus here, I took a quick look to understand basic trends and relationships:

-- Checked churn distribution to understand class balance
-- Reviewed feature ranges and distributions
-- Spotted a few weak correlations and some dominant variables
+i.
+Checked churn distribution to understand class balance ii.
+Reviewed feature ranges and distributions iii.
+Spotted a few weak correlations and some dominant variables

 ---